Terry de la Mesa Allen Sr.: Later years

 Allen retired from the army on August 31, 1946.
-For a number of years he served as a representative for various insurance companies in El Paso and was active in civic affairs and in veteran organizations.
+For a number of years he was employed as a representative for various insurance companies in El Paso and was active in civic affairs and in veteran organizations.
 In October 1967, Allen's son, Lieutenant Colonel Terry de la Mesa Allen Jr., was killed in the Vietnam War, while commanding the 2nd Battalion, 28th Infantry Regiment, a unit of the 1st Infantry Division, which his father had commanded in World War II.

-His health having declined very quickly after the death of his only son, he developed a heart condition, which was worsened by several small strokes, which he himself described as, "Going in and out of reality."
+His health having declined very quickly after the death of his son, his only child, he developed a heart condition, which was worsened by several small strokes, which he himself described as, "Going in and out of reality."
 Allen Sr., died of natural causes on September 12, 1969, in El Paso, Texas, at the age of 81.
 He was buried, with his son and wife, in the Fort Bliss National Cemetery.